cs-uob/COMS10012/exercises/posix/src/act2/git2.md

 One person creates a private repository (tick the box to add a README file) and adds everyone else in the group to it.
 You all need to have an account with the same provider for this to work.

   * On Github, the way to add people to a repository is on the repository page: choose _Settings_ in the top menu, then _Manage access_.
 Here you can press _Invite a collaborator_ and enter their Github username.
-This causes Github to send them an e-mail with a link they need to click to accept the invitation and be added to the repository.
+This causes Github to send them an e-mail with a link they need to click to accept the invitation and be added to the repository. _Note: you must be logged in to github when you click the link on the invitation e-mail, otherwise you will get an error message._
   * On Gitlab, the place to add people is under _Members_ in the left menu on the repository page, and there are different access levels - give them  _Maintainer_ access to let them push commits.

 Everyone `git clone`s the repository to their own alpine VM (or their own machine directly).